GhostFoxOfficial/Log4Java/README.md

 - ## Now KivyAI is implemented!
 Now launcher has an AI that soon will get full access to launcher (change settings, and more).
 Check [KivyAI](https://github.com/SprinklekitOfficial/KivyAI) and README.txt for more info on setting up, etc. (You can build your own AI for your launcher if you forked).

+## Building your own AI agent
+1. You can edit, rewrite, or anything you want with the bridge (even add new bridge).
+2. Edit web_app.py (the AI itself in launcher (KivyAI Agent, the name of AI in launcher), change it to your desire).
+3. Setup everything by clicking on KivyAI on upper message.
+(And check README.txt).
+4. You're all set!